gto76/best-songs/README.md

 Velvet Underground - waiting
 You spin me right round (like a record baby)
 The Band - The Weight
-Bright Eyes - When the Curious Girl Realizes She is Under Glass Aretha Franklin - Respect
+Aretha Franklin - Respect
 Donna Summer I Feel Love
 Screamin' Jay Hawkins - I Put A Spell On You